pokt-network/governance/constitution/constitution.md

 * **Parties:** any Person who consents to the terms of this Constitution, per ‘Informed Consent’
 * **Permission Holders:** DAO participants who possess permissions as defined by the ACL of Pocket Core or an external Council platform such as Aragon
 * **Person:** any human, robot, bot, artificial intelligence, corporation, partnership, association or other individual or entity recognized as having the status of a person under the law
+* **Personhood:** the quality or condition of being an individual person
-* **Pocket Community Game:** a series of gamified Pocket Network community quests with levels that can be achieved by completing a set of tasks
+* **Pocket (POKT) Arcade:** a series of gamified Pocket Network community quests that serve to onboard community members and qualify their Stakeholder status
 * **Pocket Ecosystem Proposal (PEP):** proposals to distribute funds to or form agreements with Contributors to the Pocket Network ecosystem.
 PEP categories include:
   * **Imbursements:** paying Contributors to fund future work
   * **Reimbursements:** paying Contributors for previous work